tgherzog/nfl/README.md

 overall-netpoints  23.000000  75.000000 -52.000000 -180.000000
 ````

-Here, you can see that Tampa Bay wins the tiebreaker by virtue of having a better record than New Orleans in common games.
+Here, you can see that Tampa Bay wins the tiebreaker by virtue of having a better record than New Orleans in common games
+(i.e. games where they played the same opponents).

 The table above isn't quite correct because Atlanta and Carolina do not qualify, and therefore should
 be excluded from head-to-head and "common" calculations.
-That's easily fixed as shown below, although the result turns out
+That's easily fixed as shown below, although the result
-to be essentially the same:
+in this case turns out to be essentially the same:

 ````
 >>> nfl.tiebreakers(['TB', 'NO'])